 This is our main source of income and we sell them direct from our workshop in Crickhowell, or at events such as the Small-holders Fair in Builth Wells or the Green Man Festival.
-See the “News Page” for where to buy our tools.
+See “Where will we be?” for where to buy our tools.

 Our Classic Range of Tools available at the workshop.
 These are tools that are a little bit special, by makers such as Gilpin, Brades, Whitehouse etc. Stock is constantly changing

 Buying our tools helps to fund our workshop in Mwanza, providing tools to artisans in Tanzania